 Jump on another longtail boat after about 7pm.
 These boats will have a sign showing something like “Amphawa floating market fireflies tour.”

 The longtail boat will take you back out onto the Mae Klong River.
 Here it will slowly pull up to a few well known sections for watching the fireflies.
 On some nights the trees really light up like a Christmas tree!
 Other nights you might just get really unlucky and see nothing at all.

 The fireflies tour is a unique experience and well worth doing.
 The tours lasts about 45 minutes to 1 hour.
 This is plenty of time to see more than enough fireflies.

-Amphawa Floating Market Opening Days and Hours
+Amphawa Floating Market Opening Hours 2017

 Don’t plan on turning up during the week as you’ll find a bunch of closed stalls and pretty lifeless canals.

 The Amphawa floating market is open from midday until about 8pm.
 It really comes to comes to life after about 2pm and stays fairly busy into the night.

 The last bus leaves the market around 7pm to 8pm.
 Be sure to check the timetable on the day you go, so you don’t have to get a taxi back!

 The market is commonly referred to as the Amphawa evening market, so take the tip and avoid early mornings.

 How to Get to the Amphawa Floating Market